UMEP-dev/UMEP-Tutorials/docs/source/Tutorials/IntroductionToThermalComfort.rst

 URock can be used to calculate the 3D wind field of an urban area using information about the wind (at least speed and direction at a given height) and geographical data describing the area of interest (building and vegetation footprint and height).
 Two main stages are used: wind field initialization and wind field balance.
 For a detailed description of the model see, `Bernard et al. (2023) <https://egusphere.copernicus.org/preprints/2023/egusphere-2023-354/>`__.

 The model requires **meteorological** forcing data (wind speed and direction) and geometry information for buildings and trees.

 Steps
 ~~~~~

 #.
 Produce relevant input data needed to run the model using URock Prepare.
 #.
 Run the model
-#.
-Examine the model output using URock Analyzer

 Data for this exercise
 ~~~~~~~~~~~~~~~~~~~~~~

 We will use the DSM, CDSM and DEM that we used to force SOLWEIG.
-We, however, have to add another file; **BuildingsRotterdam.gpkg** that should also be in your input dataset.
+We, however, have to add another file; **buildings.gpkg** that should also be in your input dataset.

 To run **URock**, you need a building vector dataset including building height attributes and/or a vegetation vector layer including height and some additional optional info such as attenuation factor (see below).
 Here, you will make use of raster DSM, DEM and CDSM to generate information for URock.